This post may contain affiliate links. See my disclosure policy.

 - Butter: A little butter adds richness to the hot honey glaze.
 Substitute with ghee, plant-based butter, or omit for a lighter option.

-What is hot honey sauce?
+hot honey sauce

-Before I break down how to make hot honey salmon, let’s talk about hot honey.
+Before I break down how to make this hot honey salmon recipe, let’s talk about hot honey.
 This sweet and spicy condiment is made by gently simmering honey, red chili flakes, and a little apple cider vinegar in a small pot just long enough to infuse the honey with the heat of the chili flakes.
 The longer you let the chili peppers steep, the spicer your honey will taste.

 These days most grocery stores sell jarred or bottled hot honey, but I highly recommend making your own.
 This lets you control how spicy it is.
 If you’re big on heat, you can even add cayenne, jalapeños, or hot sauce for extra kick and drizzle leftovers over pizza, fried chicken tenders, or sweet cornbread.